Kushal1402/Kushal1402/README.md

 <hr />

-<h3> :handshake: I’m open to exciting job opportunities,learning new things, collaborations on MERN stack projects, making an amazing Websites that gives users an immersive experience, or just having a chat about technology and coding.
+<h3> :handshake: I’m open to exciting job opportunities, learning new things, collaborations on MERN stack, Python or AI projects, making an amazing Websites that gives users an immersive experience, or just having a chat about technology and coding.
 You can reach me through the following channels . </h3>

 <h3>Connect with me :</h3>
 <p>